pluralsight/guides/draft/other/linux-system-administration/article.md

 - `chage`: change user password expiry information.
 - Relevant files: `/etc/passwd` (user information), `/etc/shadow` (encrypted passwords) and `/etc/group` (group information).

->Super-user permissions can be gained either by changing to the *root* user with the `su` command or using `sudo`.
+>Superuser permissions can be gained either by changing to the *root* user with the `su` command or using `sudo`.
 The latter approach is used by default in Ubuntu and derivatives, and is preferred over the former in other distributions as well.
-It is also important to note that, as opposed to other Linux flavors, the user that is created when Ubuntu is first installed has super-user privileges out-of-the-box.
+It is also important to note that, as opposed to other Linux flavors, the user that is created when Ubuntu is first installed has superuser privileges out-of-the-box.
 >You can verify whether `sudo` is installed on your machine by running `which sudo` on a terminal.
 If this command returns the absolute path of the associated file (typically `/usr/bin/sudo`), it means that the package is installed.
 Otherwise, you can install it with `apt-get install sudo` on Debian, or `yum install sudo` in CentOS or similar.

 ## Adding A New Regular Account